bitquery/streaming-data-platform-docs/docs/ide/authorisation.md

 ### Guide for Managing OAuth2 Authorization Headers in Streaming API

+Starting December 16, 2023, access to the V2 APIs will be restricted without the OAuth token.

 **Introduction**

 There are two primary approaches for managing OAuth2 authorization headers in the Streaming API: Simple Approach and Secure Approach.